atomisthq/docs/docs/integration/ecr.md

 Navigate to the [integration config page][new-integration].
 You should be able to fill out all fields except the "Trusted Role ARN".
 You will only know the role ARN after running cloud formation.

-1. Choose basic auth credentials to protect the endpoint that AWS will use to notify Atomist when Images are pushed or deleted.
+Choose basic auth credentials to protect the endpoint that AWS will use to notify Atomist when Images are pushed or deleted.
+The url, and the basic auth credentials, will be parameters to the cloud formation template in the next step.

 <figure style="text-align: center;">
   <a href="https://dso.atomist.com/user/signup">